EliteFarmers/Website/README.md

 1. Follow steps `1-5` of the above development steps, you should then have a `.env.production` file to edit.

-2. To use the included database and cache, edit the host names in `.env.production` as shown.
-Replace `secure-password-here` with secure passwords of choice.

-    ```
-    POSTGRES_URI="postgres://postgres:secure-password-here@localhost/postgres"
-    REDIS_URI="redis://localhost:6379"
-    REDIS_PASSWORD="secure-password-here"
-    ```

-    You should then edit `docker-compose-prod.yaml` to use both of these new passwords in their repective areas.
-This production docker-compose file removes the port directives to the database and cache, restricting connections to only within the docker network for a layer of protection.
-This might not be the behavior that you want.

-3. Edit your new `.env.production` to use the port `3000` (or one of your choice, but be sure to change the port directive in the docker-compose-prod file as well).
+2. Edit your new `.env.production` to use the port `3000` (or one of your choice, but be sure to change the port directive in the docker-compose-prod file as well).

     ```
     ORIGIN="http://localhost:3000"